dvdsmpsn/sveltekit-monday-code-hello-world/README.md

 MY_SECRET_CODE=ABC123
 ```

-*Aside: If you need to use the monday signing key, and/or OAuth key and secret for your app, this is a good place to store them.
+***Aside:** If you need to use the monday signing key, and/or OAuth key and secret for your app, this is a good place to store them.
 Be sure to also add them to monday code as described below.*

-To use this in the moday code enviroment, you'll need to set this using:
+To use this in the monday code enviroment, you'll need to set this using:

 ```
 mapps code:env -m set -k MY_SECRET_CODE -v ABC123 -i <app_id>